Where is Mark Bowen now?

 Bowen was a late contender for the vacant Wales national team manager’s job after Chris Coleman’s departure but despite impressing in the interview he lost out to Ryan Giggs.

-He made a return to coaching just two months after leaving Stoke when he followed Mark Hughes to Southampton as his assistant for the sixth time at club level.
+He made a return to coaching just two months after leaving Stoke when he followed Mark Hughes to struggling Southampton as his assistant for the sixth time at club level.

 A former Welsh international player, Bowen provided co-commentary on ITV for the Wales games during Euro 2016.